DO3SE/DO3SE-UI/README.md

 - wxpython missing dependencies on linux.
 Check extra dependencies installed: https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites

 - Make sure to run `make py_cli` after making any fortran changes

+- Could not find a Fortran compiler.
+Install gfortran or if already installed
+- make sure it is in your PATH. `sudo apt-get install gfortran` on ubuntu.